Before we go any further, know this: Yes, a knocked-out tooth can be saved as long as it gets the right care and treatment.

 Sometimes a knocked out tooth just cannot be saved.
 If it is in multiple pieces or if it isn’t in good shape from the trauma, you may have to consider an alternative tooth, such as a dental implant so you can retain your smile.
 In the meantime, the endodontist will perform a root canal treatment to remove any dirt, debris, decay, or infection.

 If you have a tooth that has been knocked out and you are trying to save it, act fast.
-The experts at North Shore & Brookline Endodontics have six convenient office locations for your convenience – especially in emergency situations.
+The experts at North Shore & Brookline Endodontics have five convenient office locations for your convenience – especially in emergency situations.
 Contact us today.